skamithi/vagrant-cw-libvirt/README.md

 ```

-*  Get the switches to re-run ZTP and rerun ZTP.
+*  Get the switches to re-run ZTP.
 Got a script to do this.
 ```
 cumulus@wbench:~$ $HOME/clear_ztp_all_switches.sh
 ```